cocos/cocos-docs/en/publish/publish-xiaomi-quick-games.md

 - **Resource Server Address**

-  This entry fills in the address at which the resource is stored on the server and is optional:
+  This option is optional and used to fill in the address of the remote server where the resources are stored.

-  - If this entry is not filled, the **remote** folder in the build directory will be packaged in the rpk package.
+  - If this option is left blank, the `build/xiaomi/remote` folder in the release package directory will be packaged into the **rpk** package.

-  - If this entry is filled in, the constructed rpk package will not include the **remote** folder and you will need to manually upload the **remote** folder to the filled in resource server address.
+  - If this option is filled in, the `remote` folder will not be packaged into the built **rpk** package.
+You need to manually upload the `remote` folder to the filled in Resource Server Address after the build.

-  For specific resource management details, see [Resource Management for Xiaomi Quick Game Environment](#Resource-Management-for-Xiaomi-Quick-Game-Environment).
+  Refer to the Resource Management section at the bottom of the document for more details.

 - **Keystore**

   This item is optional.
 When you check the **Keystore**, the default is to build the rpk package with a certificate that comes with Cocos Creator, which is used only for **debugging**. **Note**: When the rpk package is to be used to submit an audit, do not check the **Keystore** to build it.

-  If you don't check the **Keystore**, you need to configure the signature files **certificate.pem path** and **private.pem path**, where you build a rpk package that you can **publish directly**.
+  If you don't check the **Keystore**, you need to configure the signature files **certificate.pem path** and **private.pem path**, where you build a rpk package that you can publish directly.
 The developer can configure two signature files by using the **search icon** button to the right of the input box.<br>

   > **Note**: These two signature files are not recommended to be placed in the `build/xiaomi` directory of the release package, otherwise the `build` directory will be emptied each time when it is built, resulting in file loss.